Throw Down (film): Release

 Throw Down was released in Hong Kong on 8 July 2004 and in the U.S. on 22 July 2004.

+Reception

-On Metacritic, it receives 53/100 Metascore from four critics (The New York Times, Variety, Village Voice and TV Guide).
+On Metacritic, it has a score of 53 out of 100 based on reviews from four critics (The New York Times, Variety, Village Voice and TV Guide).

 Home media

 Throw Down was released on both DVD and VCD in Hong Kong on September 3, 2004.
 In the United States, the film was released on DVD by Tai Seng on July 26, 2005.
 The film was later released on Blu-ray in Hong Kong by Kam & Ronson Enterprises on August 9, 2011.

 On May 18, 2020, British home media company Eureka Entertainment released Throw Down on Blu-ray for its Masters of Cinema collection; this release features a new 4K resolution master of the film and a new audio commentary from Frank Djeng.
-The film will later be released on Blu-ray by the Criterion Collection in North America on September 21, 2021, and will feature new interviews with screenwriter Yau Nai-hoi, composer Peter Kam, and film scholars David Bordwell and Caroline Guo, along with an essay by critic Sean Gilman.
+The film was released on Blu-ray by the Criterion Collection in North America on September 21, 2021, and features new interviews with screenwriter Yau Nai-hoi, composer Peter Kam, and film scholars David Bordwell and Caroline Guo, along with an essay by critic Sean Gilman.